 Serve immediately, topped with a drizzle of olive oil—un filo d’olio.
 Have some grated cheese on the side for those who like it.

 If using a pressure cooker, bring up to pressure, lower the heat to a minimum and cook for 15 minutes, then release the pressure.
 When you open the cooker, check for liquid: if it has been entirely absorbed, add more water or broth and let simmer for a few minutes more.
 If there is too much liquid (less likely, given barley’s aborptive qualities) then just let is simmer until you have reached the proper consistency.

-Beef broth, of course, is probably the best choice for making this soup, but it is perfectly lovely with vegetable broth or even just water.
+Beef broth is the best choice for making this soup, in my opinion, but it is perfectly lovely with vegetable broth or even just water.
 Chicken broth, on the other hand, while a possible choice, in my opinion does not really pair very well with barley.
 Some recipes call for soaking barley for a few hours before cooking to soften it.
 I find this step entirely unnecessary, at least with the barley that is sold commercially here in the US.

 For this particular soup, instead of pancetta, I used a ham bone that I had left over (believe it or not!) from Christmas dinner.
 It gave a wonderful porky flavor to the soup.
 If using a ham bone, fish it out of the soup before serving and scrape off any meat.
 But the meat up into small pieces and add it to the soup.

-Besides this stick-to-the-ribs winter soup, orzo also appears on Italian tables in the warmer months as a salad.
-It’s quite a versatile grains!
+Besides this stick-to-the-ribs winter soup, barley also appears on Italian tables in the warmer months as a salad.
+It’s quite a versatile grain!

-Orzo, by the way, is also the name of a popular soup pasta, so be careful if Googling for recipes.
+Orzo, by the way, is also the name used in the English-speaking world for a popular soup pasta, so be careful if Googling for recipes.